Remi-Coulom/joedb/doc/source/concurrency.rst

 - **pull**: update local data with new journal entries from the central database.
-- **lock_pull**: get exclusive write access to the central database.
-The lock operation may have to wait for another process to release its lock first.
-  Also update local data.
+- **lock_pull**: get exclusive write access to the central database, and update local data.
 - **push_unlock**: update the central database with the local modifications, and release the lock.
 This works only if the database is currently locked by a previous **lock_pull**.